Our evidence-based analysis of Noopept features

 Noopept is metabolized in the liver, rapidly absorbed by the digestive system, and readily crosses the blood-brain barrier.
 Noopept acts quickly once it is in the bloodstream, maximizing concentration after just 15 to 20 minutes.

-Noopept’s exact mechanisms of action are not completely understood, but it is thought to work in the brain in several ways.
+Noopept’s exact mechanisms of action are not entirely understood, but it appears to work in the brain in several ways.
 It is believed to have a sensitizing effect on acetylcholine processes, effectively increasing the neural response to acetylcholine, the neurotransmitter most closely associated with learning and cognition.

-Animal studies further suggest that Noopept modulates the activity of both AMPA and NDMA receptors, which regulate brain levels of the excitatory neurotransmitter glutamate.
+Animal studies suggest that Noopept modulates the activity of both AMPA and NDMA receptors, regulating the brain levels of the excitatory neurotransmitter glutamate.
 This action not only prevents glutamate toxicity, which can lead to neuronal damage, it also enhances neuroplasticity, which is crucial to the formation of long-term memories.

 Noopept has been shown to have significant antioxidant and anti-inflammatory capabilities, which make it a powerful neuroprotectant.

-In addition, it is known to promote the elimination of excess glutamate and calcium and improve blood composition and flow.
+Noopept also promotes the elimination of excess glutamate and calcium while improving blood composition and flow.

 The standard dose of Noopept is 10 mg, taken twice per day after a meal.
 Dosage may be increased to 30 mg per day if necessary.